markmoxon/elite-source-code-library/versions/apple/README.md

 The main differences in the three source disk variants compared to the 4am crack variant are:

-* The memory locations are different for STORE and DSTORE% so S% copies CODE2 out of bank-switched RAM when it starts.
+* The values of the STORE and CODE2 configuration variables are different, so the game copies CODE2 out of bank-switched RAM when it starts.

 * There is an extra CLD instruction on starting the game.